 Specialized Expertise and Experience

 LNB Accounting brings deep expertise in employee benefit plan audits, with certified public accountants who understand the complexities of 401(k) plan compliance.
-Our team stays current with evolving regulations and audit standards to provide you with accurate, efficient service.
+Our team stays current with evolving regulations and audit standards to provide accurate, efficient service.

 Our qualifications include: